Wooden Pallet Projects is now Upcycle This DIY That. New name but the same great content!

 To ensure your desired speed is maintained, Bosch has developed the Constant Response Circuitry so that you never have to worry about inconsistencies in your performance and precision.

 Also, both of the jigsaws have four orbital action settings for smooth and aggressive cuts in a variety of materials.
 They have the cutting capability on wood up to 5-7/8-inches, on aluminum up to 7/8-inch, and 3/8-inch on mild steel.

 They allow for cutting through wood and thinner gauge metal with casual ease and can handle curve cuts in 10-12 gauge steel with only a little more effort.

-The variable speed dial on the back of both jigsaws controls the maximum speed settings.
+The variable speed control dial on the back of both jigsaws controls the maximum speed settings.
 An additional accelerator trigger controls the operating speed in the top handle model.
-This feature is precisely the same as JS260, so it is handy when you need to change your speed during cutting.
+This feature is precisely the same as JS260, so it is handy when you need to change your cutting speed during use.

 If you need bevel cuts, the sturdy die-cast aluminum foot with steel insert will let you adjust the angle up to 45 on either side.
 The robust footplate and industrial design can withstand the harshest working conditions, including a drop that causes the tool to land on a footplate arm, so you don’t have to worry about damaging your power tool.

 After doing in-depth research, I’ve found that some users experienced apparent problems with cutting 45 deg angles.
 That was brought to the attention of the Bosch technical team, and they retested many randomly picked tools from the stores to make sure they cut accurately.

 It turned out that all of them were able to do so, and one of the users discovered after a thorough examination that the actual bevel goes up to 48 deg, so that could be a reason for the problem with 45 deg cutting.
 Just keep that in mind when setting bevel angles.